hungcq/knowledge-repo/IT/microservices-patterns/3-interprocess-communication.md

 - Interaction styles:
   - <img src="./resources/tab-3.1.png" width="500"/>
   - Mostly not related to IPC techs (eg can use messaging for req/res style by blocking waiting for a res)
-- API definition: API-first design
+- API definition: API-first design:
   - Steps:
     - Write interface definition
     - Review it with client devs